uchicago-cs/cmsc22000/website/project/presentation.rst

 that highlights the work you’ve done.
 However, if your feature is not yet accessible from the main executable, you are allowed to create an example program inside the ``examples/`` directory of your feature.
-Remember that you are allowed to use `fakes and monkeypatching <https://github.com/uchicago-cs/chiventure/wiki/Writing-tests-and-demos-with-stubs,-fakes,-and-monkeypatches>`__, to build these kind of demos.
+Remember that you are allowed to use `in-memory games and monkeypatching <https://github.com/uchicago-cs/chiventure/wiki/Writing-tests-and-demos-with-stubs,-fakes,-and-monkeypatches>`__, to build these kind of demos.

 Please note that this is not “sandbox” code: this should be code that